1960s Caged Glass Copper Pendant Lamps

 The Austrian company Rupert Nikoll also sold several lamps in this style.
 Emil Stejnar was their most well known designer.

-Chances are that all these lamps, also those by Philips, were made by Peill + Putzler.
-Peill + Putzler produced glass for many lamp producers in the world at that time.
+All these lamps, also those by Philips, were made by Peill + Putzler.
+Peill + Putzler produced glass for many lamp producers in the world at that period.
 Other companies that sold these type of lamps are, among others: Van Doorn, The Netherlands, Massive Lighting, Belgium, Arnold Wiigs Fabrikker, Norway, Herda, The Netherlands and several others.

-The technique used is invented in Murano, Italy.
+The technique used for creating these lamps was invented in Murano, Italy.
 They call it caged glass.
 The glass is blown inside the copper while the copper is heated.
 It’s impossible to remove the glass afterwards.

 Peill + Putzler